OWASP/owasp.github.io/pages/supporters/benefits.md

 ### Corporate Supporter Logo

-Corporate members can use our new Corporate Membership logos on your website and marketing to demonstrate their support for OWASP.
+Corporate members can use our new Corporate Supporter logos on your website and marketing to demonstrate their support for OWASP.

 ### OWASP Trademark License